Anglepi/CommandFTL/README.md

 Travis requires you to sign up for a free plan, which does not seem to be free at all since they ask for a payment method and charged me 0.92€ that has not been refunded to me so far.

-Once this is done, following their [tutorial](https://github.com/Anglepi/CommandFTL/blob/main/.travis.yml), I linked my Github Account with Travis, and configured it so it has access to this repository.
+Once this is done, following their [tutorial](https://github.com/Anglepi/CommandFTL/blob/main/.travis.yml), I linked my Github Account with Travis and configured it so it has access to this repository.

-The next step is to create a [`.travis.yml` file](https://github.com/Anglepi/CommandFTL/blob/main/.travis.yml), where I have specified the language, different versions of it and the script necessary to run the tests.
+The next step is to create a [`.travis.yml` file](https://github.com/Anglepi/CommandFTL/blob/main/.travis.yml), where I have specified the language, different versions of it, and the script necessary to run the tests.

 As you can see, the file is really simple, and it is more than enough for Travis to do its work.